matu6968/libre-gxdl/PROTOCOL.md

 # Using the gx_upload.py tool
 python3 tools/gx_upload.py -b gemini-6702H5-sflash-24M.boot -d /dev/ttyUSB0 -v

-# The device needs to be in bootloader mode (typically by holding a button during power-on)
+# The device needs to be in BootROM mode (typically within less then a second after power-on)
 ```

 ## Device Output Example